 Wondering how long your German Shepherd will live is the least of your worries when you buy a puppy.
 It's also not something people like to think about before the inevitable happens.
 Having an idea of the average life span for this breed and how to make sure your dog stays healthy in old age can be helpful for owners.

 Ten to thirteen years of age is the average when German Shepherds die.

 How Long Do German Shepherds Live For?

-The average life span of a German Shepherd is between 9 and 13 years.
+The average life span of a German Shepherd is between 10 and 13 years.
 Some may live shorter lives if they encounter unusual health problems, while some might live beyond 13 years if they’re in good health.
 As we can see in the table below nearly 50% of this dog breed dies between the age of 10 and 13 years.
 If we would calculate the average age of death for a German Shepherd dog it would be around 12 years.

 Some factors that affect a dog’s life span are outside of your control, such as genetics or injury.
 However, there are many steps you can take as an owner to improve both the quality and length of your German Shepherd’s life.

 At What Age Do Most German Shepherds Die?

 Less than 9 years